FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 ![Select Prediction Column](readme_images/prediction-column.png)

-2. Keep the default prediction type of Binary Classification, either the optimized metric of ROC AUC (Receiver Operating Characteristics / Area Under Curve) or Accuracy.
+2. Keep the default prediction type of Binary Classification and the optimized metric of Accuracy.
 3. Click Run experiment.

 As the experiment is run, you see the different pipelines in the relationship map.
 After it finishes, a list of completed models is listed at the bottom of the panel, in order of accuracy.
 You can also take a look at the Progress map, by clicking swap view.

 ![Pipelines](readme_images/pipelines.png)

-For our data, Pipeline 4 was ranked the highest, based on our “Area under the ROC Curve” (ROC AUC) metric.
+For our data, Pipeline 3 was ranked the highest, based on our Accuracy metric.
 After the AutoAI experiment completes, it is saved in the Watson Studio project.
 You can view it from the Assets tab under AutoAI experiments.

 ## Evaluate the model performance